remnrem/luna-doc/docs/ref/manipulations.md

 <h3>Example</h3>

-In its simplest form, if we have a channel named `THOR_RES`, for example, we can rename to some other label -- here just using `XX` -- using `RENAME`, and then use that new label in other commands:
+In its simplest form, if we have a channel named `THOR_RES`, for example, we can rename it to some other label -- here just using `XX` -- using `RENAME`, and then use that new label in other commands:

 ```